MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/modern-experience-sharing-permissions.md

 ## Guest sharing

-The external sharing features of SharePoint Online let users in your organization share content with people outside the organization (such as partners, vendors, clients, or customers).
+The external sharing features of SharePoint let users in your organization share content with people outside the organization (such as partners, vendors, clients, or customers).
 You can also use external sharing to share between licensed users on multiple Microsoft 365 subscriptions if your organization has more than one subscription.
-Planning for external sharing should be included as part of your overall permissions planning for SharePoint Online.
+Planning for external sharing should be included as part of your overall permissions planning for SharePoint.

-SharePoint Online has external sharing settings at both the organization level and the site level (previously called the "site collection" level).
+SharePoint has external sharing settings at both the organization level and the site level (previously called the "site collection" level).
 To allow external sharing on any site, you must allow it at the organization level.
 You can then restrict external sharing for other sites.

 ![External sharing settings in the SharePoint admin center](media/externalsharing.png)